rambonala05/hello-world/README.md

 # hello-world

 # This is my first github commit.
-# Journey to Salesforce CI-CO world.
+# Journey to Salesforce CI-CD world.